chirag0718/EmployeeManagement/README.md

 ```
 You will now find the config file located in /config/employee-config.php

+## Testing
+PHPunit testing is place using testbench, you can use TestCase.php for reference.

 ## Built With

 * [Laravel Framework](https://github.com/laravel/laravel) - The laravel web framework used